Hong Kong (TV series)

-Hong Kong is a 26-episode adventure/drama television series (plus an initial pilot episode) which aired on ABC during the 1960–1961 season and helped to catapult Australian actor Rod Taylor into a major film star, primarily in the 1960s, beginning with his role in Alfred Hitchcock's The Birds.
-The series was a production of 20th Century Fox Television, and the final credit of each episode stated: "Filmed by Twentieth Century Fox Television Inc. at its Hollywood studios and in the Crown Colony of Hong Kong".

-Synopsis
+Hong Kong is an adventure/drama television series which aired on ABC during the 1960–1961 season.
+It starred Australian actor Rod Taylor, and co-starred Canadian actors Lloyd Bochner and Jack Kruschen.
+Hong Kong was created by Robert Buckner and sold to Peter Levathes at 20th Century Fox Television, who convinced Henry J. Kaiser to sponsor it.
+The series was filmed mainly at 20th Century's Hollywood studios, with four weeks of location shooting in Hong Kong.
+The show was known for its high budget and per episode costs, with Taylor rumored to be the highest-paid actor on television that season.
+Jack Kruschen quit midway through the filming season, and the ratings never could overtake NBC's Wagon Train.
+Henry J. Kaiser announced in April 1961 that he was dropping Hong Kong in favor of Follow the Sun, another new series from 20th Century Fox Television.
+Hong Kong was released for syndication in late September 1961.

+Premise

 Hong Kong was set in the then British Crown Colony of Hong Kong.
-Taylor portrayed Glenn Evans, an American journalist who worked in the exotic Far Eastern city.
-His search for stories led him into encounters with smugglers, murderers, drug peddlers, and mysterious women who would disappear behind beaded curtains.
-Taylor's principal costars were Lloyd Bochner, who portrayed Chief Inspector Neil Campbell, and Jack Kruschen as Tully the bartender.
+Taylor portrayed Glenn Evans, an American journalist (Note: Early announcements of the show described him as a magazine correspondent, while later bulletins used the term newsman.) who worked in the Far Eastern city for an American-based publication.
+His search for stories led him into encounters with smugglers, drug peddlers, and agents of foreign powers, especially Mainland China.
+Taylor's costars were Lloyd Bochner, who portrayed Chief Inspector Neil W. Campbell, and Jack Kruschen as Tully Walsh, a former US Navy boatswain's mate who owned Tully's Bar.

-In the television series, Evans' residential address is often given as the fictitious 24 Peak Rd.
+In the television series, Evans' residential address is often given as the fictitious 24 Peak Road.
 As shown in various episodes, the interior of Evans' bachelor apartment (actually a Hollywood set constructed on a sound stage at 20th Century Fox Studios) includes a large, sliding-glass door which opens to a small patio with a sweeping vista that overlooks the harbor and distant peaks.
 Evans' regular drive was a white Series 1 Sunbeam Alpine.

-Hong Kong was loosely based on the film Soldier of Fortune, which had Michael Rennie in a police inspector role similar to Lloyd Bochner's.
-Kruschen appeared in the film as well, in a role different from the one he played in the series.
-The series premiered on Wednesday, September 28, 1960, and ceased new episodes on March 29, 1961; repeats continued until September 27.
-Hong Kong ran opposite NBC's Wagon Train.